 At this stage, you do not know the long-term effects of your injuries, and insurers will try to settle your claim for as little as possible.
 Once a settlement is made, there is no re-negotiation.

-Your lawyer knows a fair settlement for the type of injuries suffered and your short-and-long-term needs.
+Your car accident lawyer knows a fair settlement for the type of injuries suffered and your short-and-long-term needs.

 Statute of limitations

 Every state has a period under which a personal injury lawsuit due to a car accident requires filing, and in New York, that timeframe is three years from the accident date.
 If a person dies from the injuries, the personal representative of the estate has two years from the death date in which to file a wrongful death lawsuit.